-We now simulate an appreciation of RER by 25% to highlight the asymmetric effects of depreciations and appreciations.
-To be precise, we simulate an unanticipated temporary appreciation of 5% for five years for a total appreciation of 25% with a subsequent sudden depreciation back to the initial level of the RER (see the gray dashed line in Figure 2).
+We now simulate an unanticipated temporary yearly appreciation of 5% for five years with a subsequent sudden 25% depreciation back to the initial level of the RER (see the gray dashed lines in Figures 2-5).

-The gray dashed lines in Figure 3 plot the simulation results for an appreciation on firms in emerging Asia.
-Qualitatively, an appreciation has the opposite impact on average firm-level TFPR and its components compared to a depreciation.
-TFPR is reduced, which is explained by the reduction in TFPR through lower exports and lower physical TFP due to less innovation, which dominate the positive effect on TFPR through more imports.
-However, the magnitudes of the effects are much smaller than those resulting from a depreciation of the same size: TFPR falls by at most two percent, which can be decomposed into a four percent drop in demand, a 1.8 percent increase in TFPR due to cheaper imported inputs and a 0.2 reduction in physical TFP.
-Thus, the quantitative impact on TFPR and its components is around a third of the size of the one of a depreciation of the same absolute magnitude.
+Emerging Asia The effects of an appreciation on average firm-level TFPR and its components are qualitatively opposite to those of a depreciation.
+(See Figure 3.)
+The reduction in TFPR through lower exports and lower physical TFP due to less innovation dominates the positive effect on TFPR through more imports.
+However, the quantitative impact on TFPR and its components (TFPR falls by at most 2%, which can be decomposed into a 4% drop in demand, a 1.8% increase in TFPR due to cheaper imported inputs and a 0.2% reduction in physical TFP) is just around a third of the size of the corresponding effects of a depreciation of the same absolute magnitude.

-How can these asymmetries be explained?
-First, due to the large magnitude of R&D sunk costs relative to that of fixed costs, firms respond more to a positive shock to the net present value of innovation than to a negative one.
-Firms try to avoid having to pay the sunk costs of re-starting innovation in case they stop performing R&D. In other words, R&D has an option value in the face of a negative shock.47 For firms in Emerging Asia, a depreciation corresponds to a positive shock to R&D profitability, while an appreciation corresponds to a negative one.
+Due to the large magnitude of R&D sunk costs relative to that of fixed costs, firms respond more to a positive shock to the net present value of innovation than to a negative one.
+They try to avoid paying the sunk costs of re-starting innovation in case they stop performing R&D. In other words, R&D has an option value in the face of a negative shock.
+This effect relates to the classical hysteresis argument made by Baldwin (1988), Baldwin and Krugman (1989) and Dixit (1989).
+For firms in this region, a depreciation corresponds to a positive shock to R&D profitability, while an appreciation corresponds to a negative one.
 Thus, in this region physical TFP responds more to a depreciation than to an appreciation.

-Moreover, a depreciation triggers a smaller reduction in imports compared to the increase associated to an appreciation.
-This is the result of three effects: (i) for a depreciation, the positive change in physical TFP due to more innovation mitigates the impact of higher import costs; (ii) the import component of TFPR decreases less during a depreciation than it increases for an appreciation of the same magnitude due to substitution effects; (iii) complementarities between exporting and importing activities: since in emerging Asia export intensity is high compared to import intensity, the pull effects of higher exports on imports are larger than the other way round.
-Finally, a depreciation triggers a larger increase in exports compared to the decline in exports caused by an appreciation because of a corresponding larger change in the extensive margin of exports.
-This margin responds more to a depreciation because of stronger selection into exporting triggered by the more sizable change in physical TFP.
+Moreover, a depreciation triggers a reduction in imports that is smaller than the increase associated to an appreciation.
+This is the result of three feedback effects: (i) for a depreciation, the positive change in physical TFP due to more innovation mitigates the impact of higher import costs; (ii) the import component of TFPR decreases less during a depreciation than it increases for an appreciation of the same magnitude due to substitution effects; (iii) complementarities between exporting and importing activities: since in emerging Asia export intensity is high compared to import intensity, the pull effects of higher exports on imports are larger than the other way round.
+Finally, a depreciation triggers an increase in exports larger than the decline in exports caused by an appreciation: the extensive margin of exports responds more to a depreciation because of the stronger selection into exporting triggered by the more sizable change in physical TFP.

-In Figure 4 we plot the results for a 25% appreciation for other emerging economies using dashed grey lines.
-In this case, the impact of the appreciation on TFPR is positive and more than twice as large compared to the negative effect of the depreciation (TFPR increases by around 6.5 percent, compared to the three-percent decline for the depreciation).
-This effect on TFPR is composed of a 6.5-percent increase in TFPR through increased imports, a 0.5 decline through reduced exports and a 0.5 increase via larger physical TFP.
-In stark contrast to emerging Asia, the impact of an appreciation is not only positive but also quantitatively much larger than the one of a depreciation.
+Other Emerging Economies In stark contrast to emerging Asia, the impact of the appreciation on TFPR is in this case positive and more than twice as large as the negative effect of the depreciation.
+As seen in Figure 4, TFPR increases by around 6.5%, compared to the three-percent decline of the depreciation.
+This effect on TFPR is composed of a 6.5% increase in TFPR through increased imports, a 0.5% decline through reduced exports and a 0.5% increase via larger physical TFP.
+A positive shock to profitability has a larger impact on innovation and thus on physical TFP growth than a negative one.